 Mein Krieg

-Incorporated into the German army in 1941, six German operators film the invasion of the Soviet Union during the Second World War.
-They come back today on these images and the context of this filming.
+Incorporated into the German army in 1941, six German operators film the invasion of the Soviet Union during World War II.
+They are now going back over these images and the context of this shoot.

 Conference

-How the German troops in the East perceived the local populations.
+How German troops in the East perceived local populations.
 The practices of extreme violence

-By Christian Ingrao, historian, deputy director of the IHTP-CNRS and Christian Delage, historian, lecturer at the University Paris VIII and at the EHESS.
+By Christian Ingrao, historian, deputy director of the IHTP-CNRS and Christian Delage, historian, professor at the University of Paris VIII and at the EHESS.

 Register on the Memorial website